Ghost had formulated lots changes when they released version 1.XX. So, when you try to upgrade from 0.11 to 1.XX, you can follow the following steps:

 adminsite>Designsection, click on upload a theme.
 Then try to upload the zip file.
 It will show errors where the changes needs, fix the errors, and import again.

-Thats you.
+Thats it.
 You have a docker powered ghost blog :).

 You can find a working example here.